mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 You can choose which data sources to search by passing a parameter for the `sources`.

-1. Add `sources: osm` to the list of `params:`.
+1. Add `sources: 'osm'` to the list of `params:`.
 Be sure to add a `,` to the end of the line above it.

   ```js
   var geocoder = L.Mapzen.geocoder('search-q78U1e7', {